Ronbabious/Vrrealityp2p/README.md

 # TODO

-// Hent repository
+1. Clone repository

-git clone git@gitlab.au.dk:au577483/p2pvrreality.git
+   git clone git@gitlab.au.dk:au577483/p2pvrreality.git --branch milestone1

-// Åben mappen p2pvrreality

-// Start serveren
+2. Open "p2pvrreality"

+3. Start the server

-sudo node index.js
+   sudo node app.js

-// Følg linket i terminalen for at åbne det korrekte URL (burde være 127.0.0.1:3000)
+4. Følg linket i terminalen for at åbne det korrekte URL (burde være 127.0.0.1:3000)

-// Efter 2 sekunder, refresh siden for at få det nyeste data (siden starter med placeholder værdier)

-// The End
+### If docker is used, use the following command to run the docker image.
+This opens the terminal and give the correct privileges to docker to acces rpi GPIO.

-docker run -ti --privileged -p 3000:3000 --device /dev/gpiomem  sudo_node /bin/sh
+   docker run -ti --privileged -p 3000:3000 <name_of_image> /bin/sh